Zillow revenue surges as users flock to property site

 "Mobile traffic in January was larger than all of our traffic for Zillow just three years ago, in January 2010," Chief Executive Spencer Rascoff said in a call with analysts.

-This rapid growth in new visitors has enabled the company to raise the prices it charges real estate agents.
+This rapid growth in new visitors has enabled the company to raise the prices it charges real estate agents for access to its premium services.

 Zillow said it added 2,770 new agents to its Premier Agent program in the fourth quarter, growing its base of paying customers to more than 29,000 as of December 31.

-The company competes with Move Inc, owner of sites like Realtor.com, and Trulia Inc.
+The company competes with Move Inc MOVE.O, owner of sites like Realtor.com, and Trulia Inc TRLA.N.

 BIGGER MARKETING BUDGET